 We've also differentiated between those investments that we consider fundamental to maintaining the integrity of our services (Baseline investments) and those that we strongly recommend in order to deliver the additional value customers demand (Recommended investments).
 We've explained the nature of these investments and how they compare with those we proposed in BP19.
 In response to feedback from our first draft consultation we have included a third category of Unallocated Investments for the third year of our plan, representing the view shared by our customers that levels of investment are likely to remain relatively flat throughout the plan period.

 This document and the supporting information we've provided to date represents a significant step change in our BP20 customer engagement activities, providing more information for customers earlier in our planning process.
-We welcome your views on the information we have set out - you'll find a full breakdown of our engagement timeline and opportunities to feedback your views in this report.

 Customer Feedback